MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-template-kubernetes-adfs.md

 1. Enter the **SSH Public Key** used for authorization to all Linux machines created as part of the Kubernetes cluster and DVM.

-1. Enter the **Master Profile DNS Prefix** that is unique to the region.
+1. Enter the **Master Profile DNS Prefix**.
 This name must be a region-unique, such as `k8s-12345`.
 Try to make it match the resource group name as a best practice.

     > [!Note]
     > For each cluster, use a new and unique master profile DNS prefix.